alecthomas/entityx/entityx/python/README.md

-# Python Scripting System for EntityX
+# Python Scripting System for EntityX (α Alpha)

 This system adds the ability to extend entity logic with Python scripts.
 The goal is to allow ad-hoc behaviour to be assigned to entities, in contract to the more pure entity-component system approach.

+## Limitations

+Planned features that are currently unimplemented:

+- Emitting events from Python.

 ## Concepts